-2020 Democrats aim to reverse Trump gains in rural areas
+2020 Democrats target Trump gains in rural areas

 The challenge for Democrats is to rebuild the multiracial coalition across urban and rural areas that twice sent Barack Obama to the White House.
 His victory in the 2008 Iowa caucuses helped build momentum to claim the party’s presidential nomination.
 He later carried Iowa in the 2008 and 2012 general elections while also winning states with urban centers, such as Pennsylvania and Michigan.

-By 2016, Trump ate into that path , carrying Iowa, Pennsylvania, Michigan and Wisconsin.
+In 2016, Trump ate into that path , carrying Iowa, Pennsylvania, Michigan and Wisconsin.

-As they work to reverse those gains, some Democratic candidates are offering ambitious changes to rural voters.
+Some Democratic candidates are working to reverse those gains by offering ambitious changes to rural voters.
 Warren’s proposal on Wednesday would reshape the current farm subsidy system into a program that would break up big agribusinesses and guarantee farmers certain prices, which she said would raise farmers’ incomes and save taxpayer money.

+Gillibrand’s plan includes a $50 billion block grant program for the Department of Agriculture to distribute to rural communities, among other planks addressing rural health care and infrastructure.
+Former Iowa Governor and Agriculture Secretary Tom Vilsack praised her plan as “unique” for emphasizing a partnership between rural communities and the federal government, and praised it as placing a premium on “rural communities leading this effort.”

-Warren’s said her proposal, similar to programs the government used during the New Deal era, “gives us the tools to stabilize farm income where farmers aren’t getting prices at the cost of production, like commodity crops and dairy.”
+Warren’s said her proposal, similar to programs the government used during the New Deal era and “gives us the tools to stabilize farm income where farmers aren’t getting prices at the cost of production, like commodity crops and dairy.”
 She added in an online post about her plan that her approach also would improve “food security by giving the government access to reserves if needed” and would cut down on overproduction.

 Klobuchar is proposing an expansion of federal programs that help small family farmers and small business owners in rural areas, and those that incentivize farmers to engage in conservation practices.
 It encompasses some planks she’s already released in the past, like her plan to invest in rural broadband, and some she’s worked on during farm bill negotiations on Capitol Hill, like investing in clean energy and energy efficiency programs.